marcdhi/notate-extension/README.md

    - Click the extension icon in Chrome
    - Go to Options/Settings
    - Enter your Anthropic API key and GitHub PAT
+   - Github username
    - Click Save

 ## Usage

 1. Visit any webpage you want to take notes from
 2. Click the extension icon
-3. Click "Generate Notes"
+3. Click "Take Notes"
-4. The AI will create study notes that will be:
+4. The AI agent will create study notes that will be:
    - Saved locally in Chrome
-   - Pushed to your GitHub repository (web0-notes)
+   - Pushed to your GitHub repository (notate-notes)

 Notes are automatically organized in the `notes/` directory of your GitHub repo.